This Raffaello Cake is a coconut lover’s dream! Layers of moist and tender almond cake, coconut custard, and coconut Swiss meringue buttercream.

 The second time, I swore the sugar was dissolved, but it clearly wasn’t.
 Basically, a repeat of the above.

-The third time, I switched to using a larger pot as a double boiler, thinking that would help.
+The third time, I switched to using a larger pot, thinking that would help.
 The meringue was hot, and I didn’t feel a single granule when I tested it three times, but sure enough, my meringue still had a bit of grit to it.
 WTH.

 I don’t understand.
 Is it the humidity?
 It was raining at the time, but that’s not unusual for Vancouver.
 The only difference between this recipe and the ones I’ve been using recently is scale.
 I usually work with a larger batch of meringue, but this time I went back to a small batch (though one I’ve used countless times in the past, without issue).
 The only thing I can think is that there wasn’t enough egg whites to sugar to dissolve it properly, or something.
 Though the recipe works completely fine if doubled, and has worked in the past.
 Anyhow, if you have any insight, I’m all ears.